prateushsharma/KoinX_assignment/README.md

 Installation
 To install the dependencies, run the following command:

-bash
-Copy code
+Copy code:
 npm install
 Usage
 To fetch transactions, run the following command:

-bash
-Copy code
+Copy code:
 node index.js
 To fetch transactions for a specific address, use the following endpoint:

-bash
-Copy code
+Copy code:
 GET /transactions/:address
 To fetch the balance for a specific address, use the following endpoint: